-A pump system will be considered an unreasonable hardship and may only be used when an adequate disposal area cannot be reached by gravity flow based upon site constraints.
+Installation of a pump system will be considered an unreasonable hardship and may only be used when an adequate disposal area cannot be reached by gravity flow based upon site constraints.
 Approval of a pump system by the City will be required during the site plan review process.
-The pump system shall be designed and constructed by qualified professionals and meet the minimum requirements of the California Plumbing Code.
+The pump system shall be designed and constructed by qualified professionals and meet the minimum requirements of the CPC.